Muhammad-Aqib-Anwar/ASD-ERG-Detection/README.md

 ## 📌 Overview

-This repository contains the complete implementation code for the paper:
+This repository contains the complete implementation code for the paper [Under review]:

 > **"Machine Learning Model for the Detection of Autism Spectrum Disorder Using Electroretinogram Signals"**